17 Top-Rated Tourist Attractions in Georgia

 The Okefenokee Swamp, known to the Indians as the "Land of the Quaking Earth," is an area of swampland in southern Georgia covering more than 770 square miles.

 It is a maze of watercourses, cypress swamps, and swamp grassland.
-Interesting features are the "floating islands," which quake under foot but nevertheless support whole forests and in the past provided protection for Indian settlements.
+Interesting features are the "floating islands," which quake underfoot but nevertheless support whole forests and in the past provided protection for Indian settlements.

 The swamp is home to many endangered species, as well as an estimated 10,000 alligators.
 From the little town of Waycross there are boat trips into the swamp.

 The small barrier Tybee Island near Savannah draws tourists to its more than three miles of wide, clean beaches backed by dunes and washed by gentle waves.
-Swimming and building sandcastles are only the beginning of the things to do on Tybee Island.
+Swimming and building sandcastles are only the beginning of the many fun things to do on Tybee Island.

 You can take a boat excursion to see dolphins, learn to surf at North Beach, tour the wildlife-filled salt marsh estuaries of Little Tybee Island on a paddleboard, kayak around the tiny Cockspur Island Lighthouse, and climb to the top of historic Tybee Island Lighthouse for panoramic views of the island.